mliuv21/NatComm_Liu-et.al/README.md

 # 🔬 Part 2: Bulk RNA-seq Analysis Located in the ./Bulk_RNA_seq.d/ folder.

-Note on Reproducibility: Raw sequencing data (FASTQ/Salmon output) is not included due to size constraints.
-However, we provide the pre-processed count matrix (1.txi.count.rds) to allow full reproduction starting from the differential expression step.
-Processed count matrices have been deposited in GEO under accession number **GSE310836**.
-For code reproducibility within this repository, we provide the R-compatible `1.txi.count.rds` file so Step 2 can be executed immediately.
+Note on Reproducibility: Raw sequencing data (FASTQ/Salmon output) are not included in this repository due to size and controlled-access restrictions; they can be obtained following the procedure described in the Data Availability section of the published article.
+The pre-processed count matrix (1.txi.count.rds) is provided here so Step 2 can be executed immediately.

 Instructions: Navigate to the folder: